 Fourth River: Ley Line

-An audio poem cycle based on work done for the Ley Line show in 2012.
+An audio poem cycle based on work done for the Ley Line show.
 Poems of and about Pittsburgh and its South Oakland neighborhood.
 Released as an album download.
 Includes found sound, music by The Belbury Poly & Host Skull, liner-note art by Lisa Toboz, and poems read by Justin Hopper and grand-dame of English folk music, Shirley Collins.